WallStreetMojo

 Premium on Stock

 • Every firm should strictly note that the stock premium is a non-distributable reserve.
-It can be used exclusively for purpose as defined in the by-laws of the company.
+It can be used exclusively for a purpose as defined in the company's by-laws.
 It cannot be considered for any other purpose.

 • Firms are not permitted to utilize the share premium for the dividend payment to shareholders or for setting off operating losses.

 • It could also be used for bonus issues to the stakeholders.
-The costs and expenses associated with the issuance of new shares can also be adjusted from the share premium.
+The costs and expenses associated with issuing new shares can also be adjusted from the share premium.

 Let us look at an extensive example with its impact on both the Journal and the Balance Sheet:

-Andy Chemicals Ltd. was having an authorized capital of $10,00,000 divided into 1,00,000 shares of $10 each.
+Andy Chemicals Ltd. had an authorized capital of $10,00,000 divided into 1,00,000 shares of $10 each.
 They issued 35,000 shares to the directors and 50,000 shares to the general public at a premium of $1 per share.
 Subscriptions were received completely, and these shares were allotted.

 Journal Entries of Stock Premium 1-5